mrevilg/Coding-Questions/README.md

 For example, given `[10, 15, 3, 7]` and `k` of `17`, return true since `10 + 7` is `17`.

-**Q6** - The sentence "A quick brown fox jumps over the lazy dog" contains every single letter in the alphabet.
+**Q6** **ANSWERED** - The sentence "A quick brown fox jumps over the lazy dog" contains every single letter in the alphabet.
 Such sentences are called pangrams.

 You are to write a method `getMissingLetters`, which takes as input a string containing a sentence and returns all the letters not present at all in the sentence (i.e., the letters that prevent it from being a pangram).